 Membership of the workgroup will include approximately 30 faculty representing AA and AS programs and support services from across the College.
 The workgroup will be co-chaired by one AA program and one AS program faculty member.
 The workgroup will report to the College’s Chief Academic Officer.

-Learning Styles Workgroup

-This workgroup:

-Promotes the use of Learning Style responsive strategies in the classroom and in the workplace

-Facilitates and evaluates the work of the IRSC International Learning Styles Center

-Recommends appropriate Learning Styles training and assessment for employees and students

 Planning and Assessment Workgroup